sequ3ster/esp_flying_delorean/installation/README.md

+# Firmware Installation

 **Firmware**
-<br>The released firmware is for the D1 Mini (Clone).
+<br>The [released firmware](https://github.com/sequ3ster/esp_flying_delorean/releases/latest/) is for the D1 Mini (Clone).
 But maybe it works also for other ESP8266 Boards.
-Feel free to build your own version with the Arduino IDE.
-Then you need also to upload the Data folder to LittleFS.
+When you like to use another Controller, then feel free to build your own version with the Arduino IDE.
+Don't forget to upload the Data folder via [Arduino IDE to LittleFS](https://forum.arduino.cc/t/littlefs-data-upload-in-arduino-2-x-x/1174393).
 <br><br>

-**Installation**
+**Installation D1 Mini**
 <br>For the firmware installation I can recommend the online tool from Espressif. [https://espressif.github.io/esptool-js/](https://espressif.github.io/esptool-js/)
 <br><img src="/images/esptool.png" width="300"><br>
 Use 115200 baud, address 0x0000 for the latest firmware and address 0x200000 for the littleFS image.
 The littleFS image contains images for the web frontend. $${\color{red}Attention!}$$ Flashing the littleFS image deletes the MQTT configuration.